lukamiletic95/papers/Current solution.md

 	4. If 2 == false, FN stores T inside its Mempool.
 	5. FN then gossips (broadcasts) T to everyone in its peer subset.

-If we assume that the network (excluding *C* nodes) is modeled via a connected graph, then the number of messages that are exchanged for one transaction *T* is equal *2 * num_of_vertices*, although the optimal number of messages is equal to the number of *FN* nodes decreased by 1 (*C* → *FN* message isn't taken into account since it is not a part of the gossiping protocol).
+If we assume that the network (excluding *C* nodes) is modeled via a connected graph, then the number of messages that are exchanged for one transaction *T* is equal to *2 * num_of_vertices*, although the optimal number of messages is equal to the number of *FN* nodes decreased by 1 (*C* → *FN* message isn't taken into account since it is not a part of the gossiping protocol).

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTY4Mzc4MTExMywxNTY3MjE4NDI4LDY2Nz
+eyJoaXN0b3J5IjpbMTYxMjM2Njc3MCwtNjgzNzgxMTEzLDE1Nj
-c5NDA1OSwtMTg2OTQ3NTMwMiwtNDMzMjAyNDcyLDQ0NDk4NzE1
+cyMTg0MjgsNjY3Nzk0MDU5LC0xODY5NDc1MzAyLC00MzMyMDI0
-NiwxMTUzNzA2NDI2LC0xMjYxMzEyMzYzLDUyNDAzMzUwNCwxOD
+NzIsNDQ0OTg3MTU2LDExNTM3MDY0MjYsLTEyNjEzMTIzNjMsNT
-k2NDI0MzY4LC0xMTYyNzMwMDY2LC0zOTMxMjUzMzIsMzEzNDcx
+I0MDMzNTA0LDE4OTY0MjQzNjgsLTExNjI3MzAwNjYsLTM5MzEy
-Mjc0XX0=
+NTMzMiwzMTM0NzEyNzRdfQ==
 -->